Mission Statement: To promote spiritual direction and support spiritual directors in Colorado.

 Spiritual Direction is really not about being “directed.”
 Rather, it is very much about being transformed and guided to draw closer to God.
 It invites you into this relationship whether you attend a church, mosque, synagogue, temple, or none of these.
 Other descriptive words that could be for Spiritual Direction are Soul Care, Spiritual Companioning, Walking With or Along Side someone.

 · To seek a closer relationship with God

 · To discover God's presence in your life, the Presence within you

 · Identify and trust your own experiences of God

 · If desired, to explore different prayer practices such as contemplative prayer and meditation

 · To connect with God as a source of strength, comfort, and guidance

 The Spiritual Director journeys with you as you deepen your relationship with God.
 The journey takes place in the context of a confidential session with your Spiritual Director.
 The person coming for Spiritual Direction is trying to be serious about some form of intentional prayer and reflection on God's presence in everyday life.
 The Director is a facilitator, with God, Spirit, or Higher Power being the true Director.

-Since its inception in 1995, SDCO has continued to provide an annual conference, a fall retreat, and continuing education not only for spiritual directors, but all seeking a deeper relationship with God.
+Since its inception in 1995, Spiritual Direction Colorado has provided an annual conference, a fall retreat, and continuing education for spiritual directors and for all of those seeking a deeper relationship with God.
 Currently it is offering a retreat for women who might not have the opportunity to attend a retreat.